Uthso66/University-Course-Management-System/README.md

 # INTRODUCTION
 1.1	Overview:
 UNIVERSITY MANAGEMENT SYSTEM (UMS) is a  product which covers all aspects of Universities.
 UMS covers every minute aspects of a universities work flow and integrates all processes with user friendly interface.
 UMS is an outcome of hard work done by us in supervision of several teacher.
-UMS is a rare combination of experience and precision.
 UMS streamline path of information flow in organization by taking care of following departments:
 •	DepartmentFee
 •	Examination Department
 •	Attendance